2023 Book Award Winners

 of the 21st Century

-This collection of short stories reflects on family, coming of age, grief. relationships and the future.
+This collection of short stories reflects on family, coming of age, grief. relationships, and both the promise and uncertainty of the future.
 Each story is dynamic and thought provoking.
-It's rare to read a short story collection where every story stirs something inside you.
+It's rare to read a collection where every story stirs something inside.
 I simply couldn't put this down.
 I hope it finds many readers in the PNW and beyond.